tolbertdesign/frontier/docs/guide/reduce.md

+---
+title: Reduce
+---

-Learn to Flatten and Flatmap Arrays with Reduce
+## Learn to Flatten and Flatmap Arrays with Reduce

 ```js
 var input = [